When is the next December train strike? Everything you need to know

 So far this year the RMT has called 11 days of national strikes.
 In October three days of walk-outs were called off at short notice, but widespread disruption was still felt over the course of a week.

+In addition, white-collar staff for many train operators and Network Rail plan industrial action, while Eurostar security staff have announced a pre-Christmas walk-out.

-In addition train drivers working for around a dozen rail firms – including intercity giants Avanti West Coast, GWR and LNER – have staged five days of national action.
+Train drivers working for around a dozen rail firms – including intercity giants Avanti West Coast, GWR and LNER – have so far staged five days of national action.

-Regionally, a range of industrial action from overtime bans to local walk-outs are causing further disruption.
+Regionally, a range of industrial action from overtime bans to local walk-outs are causing further disruption, while Eurostar could be hit by a strike by security staff on the busiest days before Christmas.

 What are the strikes about?